BlessCSS/bless-webpack-plugin/README.md

 - `blessOptions` is an options object for bless.
 It will be passed directly to it.
 - `pattern` a regular expression to find assets that should be transformed with bless.
 Default: `/\.css$/`.
-- `outputFilename` a different filename for the blessed css files.
-If set, the original (unblessed) files will be retained.
+- `outputFilename` a filename for the blessed css files.
+If set, the original (unblessed) files will also be emitted.
+The following variables can be used:
+  - `[filebase]` The base name of the asset, without path or extension
+  - `[file]` The full name of the asset, including path and extension